This post brought to you by Bing Network . The content and opinions expressed below are that of Jason Yormark.

 - Ensure you are always re-evaluating your digital content strategy around natural language as more and more users are searching for information in this way.
 Always think about how a user would ask a question about your products and services, and use that as a guide.

-- Continue to familiarize yourself with emerging technology as users leverage multiple platforms in their digital lives.
+- Continue to familiarize yourself with emerging technology by hiring an IT consultant as users leverage multiple platforms in their digital lives.
 Technology such as virtual reality is a good example of an emerging tech that is sure to become more of a driving force in consumer engagement.

 Like any small to medium sized business owner, you have to manage your time and money wisely.
+Many of our readers have also been telling us of privacy concerns when running the business from home, but you can always use a local virtual office (so for example if you are in Glasgow get a virtual office from there) you will then be able to use a different postal address that looks right for your business.
 So anytime you can take advantage of an opportunity to maximize both, you jump on it.
 The combination of the Bing Network’s reach and technology advances is unmatched.
 Windows, Xbox and Office, all backed with Cortana are delivering industry leading technology in voice powered search, and all the data that comes with that usage.
 Syndication partners such as Yahoo, AOL and the Wall Street journal add to their reach of 170 million searchers of which 56 million are exclusive to the Bing Network.
 The breadth of high quality data the Bing Network drives ensures your investments reach the right people at the most affordable cost.